 I find it useful to manage my work with projects and workspaces.
 I get two benefits from this: it’s faster to find the things I’m looking for as I only look within the current project, and it’s faster to get to work as I can save and restore window and buffer configuration.
 In Doom this means using projectile and persp-mode.
-Below I discuss using workspaces, but right now they aren’t working properly for me.
-Consider this to be how I believe they will work in theory, rather than in practice.
-Projects still work though.

 The basic workflow is:

 Decide what I’m working on.
 Is this a distinct project, or is it something that spans multiple projects (such as managing my todo lists) or doesn’t need to live in a project (such as doing a quick calculation in a scratch buffer)?
 If it’s a distinct project it gets it’s own workspace.
 If not I’ll do it in the default workspace (